rmcanany/SolidEdgeHousekeeper/README.md

 The code snippet is just a text file written in VB.Net syntax.
 It can be created in Notepad, or more conveniently in the expression editor.
 Click `Edit *.snp` to use the editor.

 The program inserts the snippet into a predefined PowerShell script.
 The script has two sections that take care of the task's set-up and wrap-up, respectively.
 It has the same name and directory as the snippet file, except with a `.ps1` extension.
-While it is a PowerShell script, it is not run in an OS shell.
-Rather, it uses an internal dotnet library -- hopefully improving compatibility across varied system configurations.

 The intent is to address one-off automation chores, where the time to do the job manually can't justify the time needed to write, test, and maintain a separate program to do it automatically.